bencawkwell/dockerfile-dwarffortress/README.md

     docker run -i -t -p 1022:22 DwarfFortress -t /Phoebus /df_linux/df

+The easiest way to keep your saved games between container restarts is to use dockers -v option to map a directory on your host to the save directory inside the container.
+The following example will mean any saves you make in the game will end up in the directory /tmp/save:

+    docker run -i -t -p 1022:22 -v /tmp/save/:/df_linux/data/save/ DwarfFortress /df_linux/df

+Remember to make the directory readable and ensure it has plenty of disk space, since there is a known issue in Dwarf Fortress that it will pretend to save successfully even if it has not.

+It is also possible to use Data Volume Containers, see the docker website for more details: http://docs.docker.io/en/latest/use/working_with_volumes/#creating-and-mounting-a-data-volume-container

 To see all the options available, get help

     docker run -t -i DwarfFortress -h